Enumeration of singular varieties with tangency conditions: Notations for singularity and tangency conditions

 \subsection{Tangency conditions}

+For Caporaso-Harris invariants, general nodal curves are tangent to the fixed line at smooth points of the curves.
+However, in higher dimension certain tangency conditions must occur at singular points of subvarieties.
+For example, consider an ICIS defined by $f: (\CC^2, 0) \to (\CC^2, 0)$, $f(x,y) = (x^2, y^3)$.
+Let $C$ be a curve in $\CC^3$ defined by $g_1=g_2=0$.
+If the intersection of $C$ and the $xy$-plane has this ICIS at a point $p$, then the Jacobian matrix of $g_1$ and $g_2$ at $p$ has rank at most one.
+Therefore $C$ must be singular at $p$.

+In general, consider an ICIS defined by $r$ equations.
+If the Jacobian matrix of those $r$ equations has rank less than $r-1$ at a point, then any codimension $r$ subvariety having tangency type with a divisor of this ICIS must be singular at the point, since the Jacobian matrix of the defining equations has rank less than $r$.
+Then this point can be counted as a tangency point or a singular point, and there are many possible singularity types.
+One may think these singularities are ``induced'' by the tangency condition.
+The motivation of the definition of non-induced singularity type in Section \ref{sect:non-induced} is to avoid this ambiguity.

-Let $Y$ be a smooth variety of dimension $n$, $E$ be a vector bundle of rank $r$ and $D$ is a smooth divisor in $Y$.
-If $E$ is globally generated, the zeros of generic sections of $E$ will be dimension $n-r$.
+Let $Y$ be a smooth variety of dimension $n$, $E$ be a vector bundle of rank $r$ and $D$ be a smooth divisor in $Y$.
+If $E$ is globally generated, the zeros of a generic section of $E$ is $(n-r)$-dimensional.
 Recall in introduction we explained why the tangency conditions are recorded by two collections of ICIS $\alpha$ (at assigned points) and $\beta$ (at unassigned points).
-Here we further assume the dimensions of ICIS in $\alpha$ and $\beta$ are $n-r-1$.
+Here we further assume the dimensions of all ICIS in $\alpha$ and $\beta$ are $n-r-1$ and give the formal definition of tangency conditions below.